 It has elastic straps, which allow you to easily put it on and make adjustments to get the right fit.
 It has a sleek appearance and it comes apart easily for cleaning after a good game.
 You can easily remove the lens to fit any JT aftermarket lenses in place and the lens that comes with it is already anti-fog.

-- Wholesome protection for your head from every angle
+- Protection for your head from every angle

-- Can accommodate heads of all shapes and sizes
+- Fits heads of all shapes and sizes

 - Can make wearers feel hot in warm conditions